lumeland/lume.land/docs/core/multiple-pages.md

 ---

 It's possible with Lume to generate more than one page from the same source file.
-This is useful to generate pages programatically using a external source like a database or an API.
+This is useful to generate pages programmatically using a external source like a database or an API.

 ## Basic example